Riparian Areas Protection Regulation (RAPR)

 Riparian areas link water to land.
 They border streams, lakes, and wetlands.
 The blend of streambed, water, trees, shrubs and grasses in a riparian area provides fish habitat, and directly influences it.

 Protecting riparian areas, while facilitating urban development that embraces high standards of environmental stewardship, is a priority for the Government of British Columbia.
 Good quality streamside habitat is essential for ensuring healthy fish populations.

-The Riparian Areas Regulation (RAR) was enacted under Section 12 of the Fish Protection Act in July 2004.
+The Riparian Areas Protection Regulation (RAPR) was enacted under Section 12 of the Fish Protection Act in July 2004.
 The Fish Protection Act was subsequently re-titled the Riparian Areas Protection Act in February 2016.
-The RAR calls on local governments to protect riparian areas during residential, commercial, and industrial development by ensuring that a Qualified Environmental Professional (QEP) conducts a science-based assessment of proposed activities.
+The RAPR calls on local governments to protect riparian areas during residential, commercial, and industrial development by ensuring that a Qualified Environmental Professional (QEP) conducts a science-based assessment of proposed activities.

 Purpose of the Riparian Areas Protection Regulation

 The purpose of the regulation is to protect the many and varied features, functions and conditions that are vital for maintaining stream health and productivity, including:

 - Sources of large organic debris, such as fallen trees and tree roots;

 - Vegetative cover to help moderate water temperature;

 - Provision of food, nutrients and organic matter to the stream;